 For delicious food, we recommend trying:

 eatmeat or HogoFogo burgers,

-Bistro Boule za ušima offers burgers and more,
+Bistro Boule za ušima with burgers and more,

-a quite big place with a statue of pagan god of grain and beer Radegast is Radegastovna be sure try their smoked meat, burgers or salads,
+smoked meat, burgers or salads at Radegastovna, a big place with a statue of the pagan god of grain and beer Radegast.

 Makalu has heavenly Nepalese and Indian food,

 try desserts or the French Croque Monsieur sandwich at Sladký časy,

 go to Superfood Black Kale for vegan dishes,